eyast/eyast.github.io/_projects/1_project.md

 ## Data Provenance
 ### Sourcing

-I've decided to purchase a 2000 pieces custom Jigsaw puzzle, from the first online vendor I could find who could provide 2000 pieces.
-They had good ratings online, and they provided a nice web page that allowed me to upload a custom photo and create my custom puzzle.
-The tool allowed me to pick a custom background color (probably to fill in the empty areas left around the uploaded image).
-I've use this GUI to select a green-ish color, and proceeded to payment, upon which their customer care department double-checked with me to make sure that I haven't made a mistake.
+I've decided to purchase a 2000 pieces custom Jigsaw puzzle, from the first online vendor I could find who could provide that size.
+They had good ratings online, and they provided a nice web page tool which allowed me to pick a custom background color and add a photo.
+Sinxe my customizarions were very scarce, their customer care department reached out to make sure that I haven't made a mistake.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">